-Letter of Support for the Fairness For All Approach
+Letter in Support of Fairness for All

 Thomas C. Berg